Laser Hair Removal vs. Electrolysis

-One of the most notable differences between electrolysis and laser hair removal treatments is the number of treatments you’ll need to get the results you want.
+One of the most notable differences between electrolysis and laser hair removal treatments is the number of treatments to get the results you want.
 It’ll take more electrolysis treatments than laser hair removal treatments to get rid of that unwanted hair for good.

 For instance, if you go the electrolysis route, you may need as many as 30 treatments.
 That’s because every individual hair must be treated separately with electrolysis—this also means that these treatments take longer than laser hair removal treatments.

 On the other hand, with laser hair removal, most people are hair-free in 10 treatments or less, and it treats many follicles at once, allowing for large body areas to be treated quickly!

 Many feel that laser hair removal is more comfortable than electrolysis as well, but we’ll touch on that a little later!

 Are there any side effects to laser hair removal or electrolysis?

 There can be, yes, and most side effects are minor.
 Small scabs can develop on the surface of the skin with electrolysis, but they typically fall off naturally.
 Redness and swelling are also common following treatment.